-Ingress action Egress action Unaware When the port receives untagged frames, an The TPID of a frame The function of untagged frame obtains a tag (based on PVID) transmitted by Unaware can be and is forwarded.
-Unaware port will be used for When the port receives tagged frames: set to 0x8100.
-802.1QinQ If the tagged frame contains a TPID of The final status of the (double tag).
-0x8100, it will become a double-tag frame and frame after egressing (acabic tag): will be forwarded. will also be affected 2.
-If the TPID of tagged frame is not 0x8100 (ex. by the Egress Rule.
-0x88A8), it will be discarded. by the Egress Ruie.
-C-port When the port receives untagged frames, an The TPID of a frame С-роп untagged frame obtains a tag (based on PVID) transmitted by C-port and is forwarded. will be set to 0x8100. will be set to oxo roo.
+Ingress action Egress action Unaware When the port receives untagged frames, an The TPID of a frame The function untagged frame obtains a tag (based on PVID) transmitted by Unaware of Unaware and is forwarded. port will be set to can be used When the port receives tagged frames: 0x8100. for 802.1QinQ 1.
+If the tagged frame contains a TPID of 0x8100, The final status of the (double tag). it will become a double-tag frame and will be frame after egressing forwarded. will also be affected by 2.
+If the TPID of tagged frame is not 0x8100 (ex. the Egress Rule.
+0x88A8), it will be discarded.
+C-port When the port receives untagged frames, an The TPID of a frame untagged frame obtains a tag (based on PVID) transmitted by C-port and is forwarded. will be set to 0x8100.

 When the port receives tagged frames: 1.
 If the tagged frame contains a TPID of 0x8100, it will be forwarded.
 2. If the TPID of tagged frame is not 0x8100 (ex.
 0x88A8), it will be discarded.
 S-port When the port receives untagged frames, an The TPID of a frame untagged frame obtains a tag (based on PVID) transmitted by S-port and is forwarded. will be set to 0x88A8.
 When the port receives tagged frames: 1.
 If the tagged frame contains a TPID of 0x8100, it will be forwarded.
-2. If the TPID of tagged frame is not $0x88A8$ (ex.
+2. If the TPID of tagged frame is not 0x88A8 (ex.
 0x8100), it will be discarded.
 S-custom-port When the port receives untagged frames, an The TPID of a frame untagged frame obtains a tag (based on PVID) transmitted by and is forwarded.
-S-custom-port will be When the port receives tagged frames: set to a 1.
-If the tagged frame contains a TPID of self-customized 0x8100, it will be forwarded. value, which can be 2.
-If the TPID of tagged frame is not 0x88A8 set by the user via (ex.
-0x8100), it will be discarded.
-Ethertype for Custom S-ports.
+S-custom-port will be When the port receives tagged frames: set to a self-customized 1.
+If the tagged frame contains a TPID of 0x8100, value, which can be set it will be forwarded. by the user via 2.
+If the TPID of tagged frame is not 0x88A8 (ex.
+Ethertype for Custom 0x8100), it will be discarded.
+S-ports.